Release Date: June 21, 2019

 With this feature, each Vault API call that is subject to API Limits will include two additional HTTP headers in the Response:

-X-VaultAPI-BurstLimit: Set to a configured maximum number of calls allowed within the burst limit
+X-VaultAPI-BurstLimit: The configured maximum number of calls allowed within the burst limit

-X-VaultAPI-DailyLimit: Set to a configured maximum number of calls allowed within the daily limit
+X-VaultAPI-DailyLimit: The configured maximum number of calls allowed within the daily limit

 Learn more about API rate limits.